 Nafpaktos is rather unknown to international tourists, but Greeks know the town very well.
 It has a medieval charm about it and with the tiny Venetian port, its imposing castle on the hill and the relaxed beaches and dark green landscape, Nafpaktos is an absolute must visiting when on a road trip to nearby Delphi or Messolonghi.

 The picturesque port of Nafpaktos with the colorful boats mooring during summer is the trademark of the town.
 The beautiful town beach stretches from the port all the way around the west side of the bay and is a lovely spot for a swim with pebbles and crystal-clear waters.

 Naupactus is situated on a bay on the north coast of the Gulf of Corinth, 3 km west of the mouth of the river Mornos.
 The harbour is accessible only to the smallest crafts.

-It is 9 km northeast of the Bridge Rio-Antirrio, which is connecting mainland Greece to Peloponnese on the western part of the Gulf of Corinth.
-The Greek National Road 48/E65 (Antirrio – Naupactus – Delphi – Livadeia) passes north of the town.
+It is 9 km northeast of the Bridge Rio-Antirio, which is connecting mainland Greece to Peloponnese on the western part of the Gulf of Corinth.
+The Greek National Road 48/E65 (Antirio – Naupactus – Delphi – Livadeia) passes north of the town.